RobertDCBrown/Atera-Text-Alerts/README.md

 # Optional

 If downloading the source .ps1 file, compile to an EXE using PS2Exe.
-I find this to be the best.
+I find this to be the best way to run.

 ```ps2exe "<path of ps1 file.ps1>" "<destination of exe.exe>"```

 Add .exe to startup directory or task scheduler so it is always running at login.